kolchfa-aws/project-website/_authors/mtimmerm.markdown

 twitter: matt_timmermans
 ---

-**Matt Timmermans** was a Senior Principal Software Engineer at Tripadvisor, integrating OpenSearch into a low-latency CQRS back-end.
+**Matt Timmermans** was a Senior Principal Software Engineer at Tripadvisor, integrating OpenSearch into a low-latency CQRS backend.
+He is currently a Principal Engineer at Amazon.